Please note that Tapas no longer supports Internet Explorer.

 He made for the building after slipping his uniform over, prepared for class.
 Sure, his hair was tied back a little more messily than usual, but he was tired and couldn't be bothered fixing it.
 A second life meant throwing all reservations out of the window.

 He didn't need to strive to play the neat and proper noble, obedient to that spoiled and selfish Crown Prince.
-One whose appearance was a textbook noble's elegance, yet actions were as wild as the stray cats on the street.
+One whose appearance was a textbook noble's elegance, yet whose actions were as wild as the stray cats on the street.

+As he was walking, he saw the bulletin board covered in papers—clubs, classes, and events.
 It was the easiest way to spread information or promote things, often checked in the morning by the students.
-A newspaper of some sorts, public and on display.
+A newspaper of some sort, public and on display.

 Classes.
 The first three were compulsory, and the second three were his own choices.

 Before, he had followed Noah into his classes after bribing somebody to reveal it to him, in an attempt to befriend the dragon and manipulate him.
+It went without saying that Kaden was absolutely terrible at befriending people, and actually ended up irritating Noah to the point of hatred.

 The most annoying thing about that situation was that Kaden genuinely had been interested in some of Noah's classes.

 Wind whistled down the hall, and the morning's greeting brushed by his cheek.
-Slowly turning his head, he noticed a large painting framed and hung on the wall, standing in its exquisite allure as it changed the atmosphere of the entire hallway.
+Slowly turning his head, he noticed a large painting framed on the wall, standing in its exquisite allure as it changed the atmosphere of the entire hallway.

 A painting of pure black and white, with the chaos of scribbled letters and notes scratched into the paint in an organized frenzy.
 Thoughts threatening to spill out, threatening to escape and scream, piercing through any barrier.
+In the middle, the white silhouette of a man stared out at a light that escaped into the distance, seeming both far and close.

 An exit—but could he reach it?